basemail/auth-server/README.md

 # SIWE Authentication Server

 Basic authentication server that provides JWT access tokens for signed in users.
-Integrating systems need to reference the same database to validate tokens.
+Integrating systems can query the validate route to check tokens.

 ## Stack